 - Residential treatment programs offer a varying level of care to young adults as they reside at the treatment center from three months to 12 months.
 Most residential treatment programs specialize in mental health issues (rather than substance abuse or addiction), providing stabilization, assessment, diagnostics and treatment for young adults struggling with all severities of psychological, cognitive, emotional, and behavioral challenges.
-Other residential treatment programs serve as a next step for students after completing wilderness therapy and provide continuing therapeutic care as students transition to their next phase of life.
+Other residential treatment programs serve as a next step for young adults after completing wilderness therapy and provide continuing therapeutic care as they transition to their next phase of life.

 - Therapeutic component: progressive individual therapy sessions and group therapy help identify each participant’s strengths and barriers, appropriate goal setting, and accountability in taking actions to meet goals.
 Structured schedules and coaching help support the therapeutic process of both wilderness therapy and therapeutic wellness programs.

-Wilderness therapy and the therapeutic wellness program at Skyterra Embrace are also very different.
+Wilderness therapy and the therapeutic wellness program at Skyterra are also very different.
 Three key differences include skill development, program setting and program design.

 Skill Development: Wilderness

-Skill Development: Skyterra Embrace
+Skill Development: Skyterra